CanyonWildlifeFlowersTrees and ShrubsOther Non-Flowering PlantsGrassesInsectsSpiders/Scorpions/Ticks

 Sibley Field Guide To Birds - Western North America | Western Birds (Peterson) | Audubon Field Guides: North American Birds - Western Region / North American Trees - Western Region / North American Flowers - Western Region / North American Mammals | Wildflowers of the Pacific Northwest (Turner/Gustafson) | Trees and Shrubs of the Pacific Northwest (Turner/Kuhlmann) | Wildflowers of Washington (Lyons)

-I've been fortunate enough to be able to spend quite a bit of time in the Yakima River Canyon over the past 25+ years.
+I've been fortunate enough to be able to spend quite a bit of time in the Yakima River Canyon over the past 30+ years.
 As an angler, fly fishing guide, amateur photographer and on many relaxing drives with my wife Bev.
-This is a small sampling of what's to be found in the Canyon- more will be added as time allows.
-Flora and Fauna found in the lower half mile or so of Umtanum Canyon has been included.
-All IDs were made by an amateur, any input to correct or illuminate is welcome.
+This is a small sampling of what's to be found in the Canyon - more will be added as time allows.
+Flora and Fauna found in Selah Creek and Umtanum Canyon have been included.
 I can be contacted through email here.
 Bruce.

 Website and Phtos by Bruce Skotland.
 All rights reserved.